jonshiach/graphics-notes/_build/html/_sources/_pages/02_Textures.md

 :::

-Here we have loaded a second texture from the file ***crate.png*** in the ***assets/*** folder.
+Here we have loaded a second texture from the file ***crate.png*** in the ***assets*** folder.
 We then bind this texture to the second texture unit `GL_TEXTURE1` and bind this to a uniform called `uTexture2` in the fragment shader.
 We now need to update the fragment shader to use both textures.

 :::{admonition} Task
 :class: tip